telerik/kendo-ui-core/docs/controls/layout/window/overview.md

     -webkit-transform: translate3d(0, 0, 0);

-### Create a Window multiple times
+### Create Windows Multiple Times

 It is possible to create a Kendo UI Window instance multiple times with the same ID only if the existing instance with this ID is [destroyed](#configuration-Destroy) first.
-Multiple widgets with the same ID [cannot exist and work properly](/intro/installation/jquery-initialization#duplicate-initialization) at the same time.
-An alternative approach is not to destroy the existing Window instance, but just [open](/api/javascript/ui/window#methods-open) it and [refresh](/api/javascript/ui/window#methods-refresh) its Ajax content (or [set new static content](/api/javascript/ui/window#methods-content)), if needed.
+Multiple widgets with the same ID [cannot exist and work properly]({% slug initialize_widgets_using_jquery_plugins_installation %}#duplicate-initialization) at the same time.
+An alternative approach is not to destroy the existing Window instance, but just [open](/api/javascript/ui/window#methods-open) it and [refresh](/api/javascript/ui/window#methods-refresh) its Ajax content&mdash;or [set new static content](/api/javascript/ui/window#methods-content)&mdash;if needed.

 ## See Also